-This violates weak monotonicity, and so no truthful $c$-approximation mechanism exists.
-Since this is true for any $c>0$ the theorem follows \end{proof}
+This violates weak-monotonicity, and so no truthful $c$-approximation mechanism exists.
+Since this is true for any $c > 1$ the theorem follows. \end{proof}

-\textbf{Min-Max Fairness}
+\subsection{Min-Max Fairness}

-Min-Max fairness can be thought of as the dual notion of Max-Min fairness.
-It is relevant in settings in which each player incurs a cost for every chosen alternative.
-The Min-Max social choice function is concerned with minimizing the cost incurred by the least satisfied player.
-Formally, for every $n$-tuple of $v_i$ valuations the Max-Min function assigns the alternative $a$ that minimizes the expression $\max_i \: v_i(a)$.
+\paragraph*{The global goal.} Min-Max fairness can be thought of as the dual notion of Max-Min fairness.
+It is relevant in settings in which each player incurs a cost for every chosen alternative.~\footnote{Here each player wishes to minimize the cost of the set of items assigned to it minus the payment made to it by the mechanism.} The Min-Max social choice function is concerned with minimizing the cost incurred by the least satisfied player.
+Formally, for every $n$-tuple of $v_i$ valuations the Max-Min function assigns the alternative $a\in A$ that minimizes the expression $\max_i \: v_i(a)$.

 Observe, that both the scheduling problem and the workload-minimization problem discussed in this paper, are in fact special cases of this notion of fairness.
 Studying Max-Min fairness in this more abstract setting enables us to state this simple observation -- any Min-Max social-choice function can be truthfully approximated within a factor of $n$ (recall that $n$ is the number of players) by a simple VCG mechanism.
 Since the best currently known approximation-mechanisms for both scheduling and workload-minimization are VCG-based, this result can be viewed as a generalization of both.